Ptodoroff/NFT-Tickets-Marketplace-Frontend/README.md

 1. Input the arguments for your event - name, symbol, ticket price, sale duration, ticket supply , etc.
 2. Select an image or any other file that could be related to your event.
 3. Authorise your wallet to use the IPFS uploading functionality by clicking ot `Allow storing on IPFS`.
+It is important ot do this before actually proceeding to the next step.\
 4. Click `Upload Image to IPFS`.
 5. A `Create event` button is displayed.
 Clicking on it will deploy an instance of of the event contract with the parameters that were passed in the input boxes.
-6. After the transaction is mined, a card will appear that contains a link to the contract, information about it and a `Buy tickets` button
+6. After the transaction is mined, a card will appear that contains a link to the contract, information about it and a `Buy tickets` button. \
 7. Click the `Buy tickets` button after inputting the exact price of a ticket for this event.
 The price is denominated in **wei**.
    **Note** - the transaction will revert if it is sent after the ticket sale period has ended or if the input price does not match the one of the ticket for the selected event.
 When the transaction is confirmed , a link to view the account's NFTs on opensea and the newly minted ticket ( may require Opensea authentication if not used before)